AustinNich/reading-notes/README.md

-# Reading Notes
+# Austin Nich
-What is the Growth Mindset
+The Growth mindset and Learning Development